smugglys/translatomatic/README.md

 ## Code of Conduct

-Everyone interacting in the Translatomatic project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/smugglys/translatomatic/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting with the Translatomatic project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/smugglys/translatomatic/blob/master/CODE_OF_CONDUCT.md).